RELIGION: Bella Vista Church News

 Bella Vista Lutheran Church

-There will be a special worship service for those unable to attend a regular worship service at 11:30 a.m.
-Tuesday, Jan.
-7. Following the service, lunch will be served.
-For those needing transportation to this service, or any other worship service, please call the church office at 479-855-0272.
+On Jan.
+7 there will be a special worship service at 11:30 a.m. for those who are unable to attend a regular worship service.
+Following the service, a luncheon will be served.
+If you, or if you know someone needing transportation to this or any other service, please call the church office at 479-855-0272.

-There will be no Shepherd's Food Pantry on Friday, Dec.
-27. It will be open again on Jan.
-3 and is in need of toothpaste and toothbrushes.
+The Shepherd's Food Pantry is open on Fridays from 10 a.m. until noon.
+It is in need of hygiene items: shampoo, toothpaste, toothbrushes, bar soap and deodorant.
+It is also in need of one-dozen egg cartons.
 A container for donations is in the church narthex.

-Sunday, Dec.
-29: Features a Burning Bowl ritual during which participants will individually set their intentions for the New Year and release what no longer serves.
-The fifth of seven Chalica candles representing the Unitarian Universalist fifth principle, The right of conscience and use of the democratic process in our congregations and in society at large, will also be lit.

 Village Bible Church

-Wednesday, Dec.
-25, the Oasis Food Pantry and the church office will be closed.

-Sunday, Dec.
-29, Pastor Mark and Associate Pastor Al will continue the sermon series titled "God With Us" Prince of Peace.
+Sunday, Jan.
+5, Pastor Mark and Associate Pastor Al will continue the sermon series titled "God With Us."

 Presbyterian Church of Bella Vista